-Providing Xanax to a pet is risky.
-People do sometimes give this drug to their dogs, but we cannot recommend Alprazolam for canine anxiety or insomnia.
+While there are usually no complications, providing Xanax to a pet dog is a bit risky.
+We cannot recommend Alprazolam for canine anxiety or insomnia.

 Can I Give My Dog Xanax?
 Answer: No, though some vets prescribe it